-- DESE.RL2.A.9-10 Analyze how an author's choices concerning how to structure a text, order events, or manipulate time impact the reader. - DESE.RL2.C.9-10 Analyze the cumulative impact of specific word choices and syntax on meaning and tone.
+- DESE.RL2.B.9-10 Analyze how points of view is reflected in the characters, setting, and plot. - DESE.RL2.C.9-10 Analyze the cumulative impact of specific word choices and syntax on meaning and tone. - DESE.RI.2.C Analyze the cumulative impact of specific words and syntax on meaning and tone